 After this, we drove down to Bull temple, located on the road named on the temple.
 Nandi bull statue in this temple is the second largest bull sculpture in the world.
 Next only to the one at Lepakshi.
 This particular bull is said to have perfect proportions of a bull and is supposed to be ‘Swayambhoo’.
 That is something that happened naturally and is not man-made.
 The temple is located amidst a lot of natural surroundings.
 Giving you a feeling you are out of the city and probably in some jungle.
 The terrain is also a bit hilly.
 There are gardens and there is a musical fountain on the premises.

 There is a monument that has the sculptures and names of all the Gyanpeeth award winners of Karnataka.
 It is very interesting to see a monument dedicated to the literary personalities of the state.
 But it is sad that probably not many people know about this.

 Almost across the road from Bull temple is Rama Krishna Math.
 And huge premises with the usual serenity of Ramakrishna Mission.
 It was almost lunchtime and it was closing time for the math.
 We could only visit the bookshop and buy some books.
 I think I will have to visit that area again for the math and for the Dodda Ganesh temple.

-All those people who have recently made Bangalore their home, and have not seen these places, this half-day old Bangalore trail is definitely recommended.
+All those people who have recently made this city their home, and have not seen these places, this half-day Old Bangalore Trail is definitely recommended.